SciBorgs/SciGuides/projects/DifferentialDrive.md

 Notice how we named the motors leaders and followers relative to their side.
 This is because instead of constantly calling all four of the motors, we can have one motor follow another on both sides.
 Meaning we now only have to call 2 motors, one from each side.
 This is done by using the `follow` method as seen below.

+The `follow` method comes from the `CANSparkMAX` class, as the motors we're controlling are instances of that class.

 ```java
   public Drive() {
     rightfollower.follow(rightLeader);